 They cursed, they drank, they smoked, they made out with their friend's wives, and they did it all in front of their children, and the children loved every minute of it.
+Who were they, whose behavior nowadays would likely warrant hushed calls to child services?
 They were the 1970's dads.

-I'm sure there are plenty of good 70's-style dads out there who are keeping the faith here in the 00's, but man oh man, I hardly ever see them.
-When I do, most of them are cool, upscale African American dads, the types who wear immaculate dreads and walk like lions.
+I'm sure there are plenty of good 70's-style dads out there who are keeping the faith here in the 00's, but man oh man, I hardly ever see them (on the Brooklyn streets(.
+When I do, most of them are cool, upscale African-American dads, the types who wear immaculate dreads and walk like lions.
 Those are rare, though.
-Mostly it's a lot of Greg Kinnear-style namby pambying, and it's gotta stop.
+Mostly it's a lot of Greg Kinnear-style namby pambying, expensive papooses amd strollers and beta male schlub pale sober high-voiced wuss-assery, and it's gotta stop.

 We need to look to the 70's dads to see what they did that dads today no longer do; what secret ingredient has been lost and needs to be reclaimed?

-Now to qualify for the honor of "great dad of the 1970s" you don't need to actually be a dad, like, say, Bill Bixby in "The Courtship of Eddie's Father."
-But you need to rule somewhere, something, a band or a sports team or a motorcycle gang, or your ward of psychos or war vets.
-Or you need to embody the spirit of the lion.
+Now, to qualify for the honor of "great dad of the 1970s" you don't need to actually be a dad, like, say, Bill Bixby in "The Courtship of Eddie's Father."
+But you need to rule some roost, a band, a filmmaking enclave, a sports team, or a motorcycle gang, or a ward of psychos or war vets.
+You need to embody the spirit of the lion.
 Here's the first:

 WALTER MATTHAU in BAD NEWS BEARS (1976)

 And then, when the team was about to win the final victory, Matthau suddenly has an alcoholic moment of clarity: looking at his benchwarmers picking their noses as the game goes on, he decides to send 'em in.
 It's a beautiful moment and in classic 1970's style it doesn't come heralded by trumpets and hugs and close-ups of moist eyes.
 It just happens.
-And in the end, it's the attitude that counts, not the sickening corporate notion of "family."
+And in the end, it's the attitude that counts, not the sickening corporate notion of "family" or the American one of "winning."
 Bottom line: The Bad News Bears and Matthau just don't know how to win, they only know how to lose with style.
 They'd rather have their shaggy aggression and angst then go be some golden poster boy chumps with corporate sponsorship and parental pressures.

-As kids we came out of the theater with a song in our hearts and the immortal last words of the Bears still ringing in our heads (so we could play it back to our gathered schoolyard friends): "You can take that trophy and shove it up your ass!"
-The generations to come would not have this sort of linguistic freedom, their father figures would be soft and cuddly or be nothing more than "old teenagers" ala Adam Sandler and Will Ferell.
+As kids we came out of the theater with a song in our hearts and the immortal last words of the Bears still ringing in our heads (so we could repeat it back to our gathered schoolyard friends): "You can take that trophy and shove it up your ass!"
+The generations to come would not have this sort of linguistic freedom, their father figures would be soft and cuddly or be nothing more than "old teenagers" ala Adam Sandler and Will Ferell, or else abusive monsters.
 But we, damn it, we had Matthau in BEARS... a total fuck up, but goddamn it, as Dietrich said in TOUCH OF EVIL, "some kind of a man."